jonpeters/google-cloud-ref-impl/README.md

 1. After deployment, it may take 3-10 minutes for the changes to propagate to the edge nodes.
 2. Set `export TF_LOG=TRACE` to debug terraform issues
+3. To connect to the Cloud SQL database instance locally, use the [Cloud SQL Auth Proxy](https://cloud.google.com/sql/docs/mysql/quickstart-proxy-test)